karlomrak/recipes.jumpto365.com/docs/basics/first-app/create-an-app.md

 :::info First Time experience

-The first time you use PowerApps you will be asked to specify where you work from.
-Select country/region then click `Get started`
+The first time you use PowerApps, you will be asked to specify where you work from.
+Select your country/region, then click `Get started`.

 ![](2022-10-11-08-43-08.png)

 You might also get a **Welcome to PowerApps Studio** popup.

-Select ``Dont't show again`` then click `Skip`
+Select ``Dont't show again``, then click `Skip`.

 ![](2022-10-11-09-35-07.png)
 :::